 Skip the pumpkin pie this fall and make this Maple Blueberry Crisp!
 It’s one of the best blueberry desserts, with simple ingredients like maple syrup, cinnamon and nutmeg.

 I love to bake dessert for special occasions, and this Maple Blueberry Crisp is one my favorites!
-I love a good fruit crisp recipe because rather than pie crust, the top layer of this recipe is naturally gluten free to make sure that all guests can enjoy!
+I love a good fruit crisp recipe because rather than pie crust, the top layer of this recipe is naturally gluten free to make sure that all guests can enjoy.
+It is unbeatable with a scoop of ice cream!

 a photo of blueberry crisp on a plate